Tis1201/data_fs04/src/lib/server/messaging/README.md

 ### 2. RoutingMessage
 - **Source:** Created by the server from an `InMessage` (or system-generated event)
 - **Purpose:** Internal envelope used for routing, authorization, and logging.
 May contain sensitive metadata.
+- **Connection Tracking:** Always includes the original `senderConnectionId` to ensure responses can be routed back to the correct client connection.
 - **Fields:**
   - All `InMessage` fields, plus:
     - `id`: Unique message identifier (UUID)